python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 $ docker build -t mybot .
 ```

+- the `-t` flag specifies a **tag** that will be assigned to the image.
+With it, we can easily run the image that the tag was assigned to.
+- the dot at the end is basically the path to search for Dockerfile.
+The dot means current directory (`./`)

 2. Run the container

 ```shell
 $ docker run -d --name mybot mybot:latest
 ```

+- `-d` flag tells Docker to run the container in detached mode, meaning it will run the container but will not give us any output from it.
+If we don't
+provide it, the `run` will be giving us the output until the application exits.
+Discord bots aren't supposed to exit after certain time, so we do need this flag
+- `--name` assigns a name to the container.
+By default, container is identified by id that is not human-readable.
+To conveniently refer to container when needed,
+we can assign it a name
+- `mybot:latest` means "latest version of `mybot` image"

 3. Read bot logs (keep in mind that this utility only allows to read STDERR)

 ```shell
 $ docker logs -f mybot
 ```

+- `-f` flag tells the docker to keep reading logs as they appear in container and is called "follow mode".
+To exit press `CTRL + C`.

 If everything went successfully, your bot will go online and will keep running!